WWF European Rampage Tour: Gameplay

-One or two players form a tag team choosing from Hulk Hogan, Randy Savage, The Ultimate Warrior, and Bret Hart and then must first defeat the tag teams of The Nasty Boys, The Natural Disasters, and Money Inc. three times each (first in The Britannic Arena in London, England, followed by The Deutsche Nationale Arena in Munich, Germany, and finally the Palais Omnisports de Paris-Bercy, France).
+One or two players form a tag team choosing from Hulk Hogan, Randy Savage, Ultimate Warrior, and Bret Hart and then must first defeat the tag teams of The Nasty Boys, The Natural Disasters, and Money Inc. three times each (first in The Britannic Arena in London, England, followed by The Deutsche Nationale Arena in Munich, Germany, and finally the Palais Omnisports de Paris-Bercy, France).
 The final match is a championship bout (which is thus the only one that can't be won via a countout) with The Legion of Doom in New York City's Madison Square Garden.

 The Amiga version uses sampled entrance themes and speech.
 However, the in-game graphics and gameplay are limited.
-Each wrestler has the same basic wrestling attacks including punches, kicks, dropkicks, backbreakers and powerslams (regular ones, which are very hard to perform, or Gorilla press ones, which are easy to perform but fail to lift The Natural Disasters except by The Ultimate Warrior).
+Each wrestler has the same basic wrestling attacks including punches, kicks, dropkicks, backbreakers and powerslams (regular ones, which are very hard to perform, or Gorilla press ones, which are easy to perform but fail to lift The Natural Disasters except by Ultimate Warrior).
 Unlike its predecessor WWF Wrestlemania, there is no time limit for the matches.

 The game also includes a two-player practice mode, however, player 2 is automatically assigned the Nasty Boys team (whose names are incorrectly switched).